Hauenstein Brewing Company: The Hauenstein Brewing Company

 During the ban on alcohol from 1920 to 1933 the two largest breweries in New Ulm at the time were the August Schell Brewing Company and the Hauenstein brewery.
 Both companies survived Prohibition, but were severely weakened due to almost a decade of reduced capital which primarily came from their sales in both beer and distilled spirits.
 After the passing of the Twenty-first Amendment to the United States Constitution which repealed the 1919 ban on alcohol the brewery was allowed to operate again.
 In 1934 the brewery's name was changed for the fifth and final time to the John Hauenstein Co.
-Brewery (MN 124e), this would be the primary name of the brewery during its peak operations from 1934 until 1972.
+Brewery (MN 124e); this name would remain until the sale of the company in 1972.

 The Hausentein Brewing Company was sold to the Grain Belt Brewery in 1972 due to changes in the beer industry in Minnesota.
-According to author Robin Shepard "After Prohibition the Minnesota brewing industry followed national trends.
+According to author Robin Shepard, "After Prohibition the Minnesota brewing industry followed national trends.
 Initially many smalltown breweries tried to come back during the 1930s, but by the end of World War II the age of brewery mechanization fueled mergers and consolidation.
 Few breweries except for the largest could compete with aggressive industry trends.
 Many of the once mighty breweries—including Hamm’s, Grain Belt, Montgomery, Hauenstein, Mankato, and Fitger’s—closed or sold off their most popular brands in the late 1960s and 1970s".

 The Hauenstein and Grain Belt labels were eventually sold to the G. Heileman Brewing Company of La Crosse, Wisconsin.
-Later in 1996 the Hauenstein and Grain Belt labels were purchased by Al and Rae Ann Arneson of the Arneson Distributing Company of Sleepy Eye, Minnesota, a distributor of local beverages including 1919 Root Beer and Buddy's Sodas.
-Since 1997 the Arneson Distributing Company partnered with the August Schell Brewing Company has been producing the original lager from Hauenstein's recipe and are the current owners and operators of the Hauenstein label.
+In 1996, the Hauenstein and Grain Belt labels were purchased by Al and Rae Ann Arneson of the Arneson Distributing Company of Sleepy Eye, Minnesota, a distributor of local beverages including 1919 Root Beer and Buddy's Sodas.
+Since 1997, the Arneson Distributing Company, partnered with the August Schell Brewing Company, has been producing the original lager from Hauenstein's recipe and are the current owners and operators of the Hauenstein label.

 Old Hauenstein Brewery Building

 The 1891 façade of the brewery.

 A closer view of the 1891 brewery building in New Ulm, Minnesota.

 The 1880's Hauenstein brewery building is one of the only surviving examples of the company's history in New Ulm.
-The building was saved from the fate of demolition by David J. Harmening of New Ulm.
-Harmening created the John Hauenstein Brewery Preservation Association (Employer Identification Number: 81-1535994) in March 2016 which sought to keep the building from being destroyed.
-Since then, Harmening has been actively preserving the property for the last 30 years.
+The building was saved from demolition by David J. Harmening of New Ulm.
+Harmening created the John Hauenstein Brewery Preservation Association in March 2016 which sought to keep the building from being destroyed.
+Since then, Harmening has actively preserved the property.

 The red brick budling was recently converted into an Airbnb by two of descendants of the broader Hauenstein family, Mark and Mojra Hauenstein.
 The two surviving structures of the building include the wash house where beer barrels were washed and the fermentation building where beer barrels were stored during the fermentation process.
 Beneath the structure is a natural subterranean creek which kept the beer cool while fermenting.